Piracetam, a derivative of the neurotransmitter gamma-aminobutyric acid (GABA),

 antithrombotic effects which may help to reduce death and disability in people

-with acute stroke, however there is still no proof that piracetam is effective
+with acute stroke, however there is still no proof that it is effective

-for this purpose.
-Many people use piracetam as a nootropic or mind booster.
+Many people use piracetam as a nootropic supplement or mind booster.

 Piracetam prevents cognitive decline in coronary artery bypass: a randomized